ilg-ul/test-gh-actions/README.md

 ## Manually dispatched actions

-These are actions triggered by an external event (like via a script).
+These are actions triggered by an external event (like via a script or in the GitHub web interface).

-There are two kinds, workflow and repository.
+There are two kind of manually dispatched actions, workflow and repository.

 ### Authentication